brevzin/cpp_proposals/2996_reflection/reflection.md

 Everything is put together by using `substitute` to create the instantiation of `struct_to_tuple_helper` that we need, and a compile-time reference to that instance is obtained with `value_of`.
 Thus `f` is a function reference to the correct specialization of `struct_to_tuple_helper`, which we can simply invoke.

+[On Compiler Explorer](https://godbolt.org/z/Moqf84nc1), with a different implementation than either of the above.

 ## Compile-Time Ticket Counter

 The features proposed here make it a little easier to update a ticket counter at compile time.